Grisu118/tpf2-balancing/Readme.md

 This mod can be activated and deactivated at any time.

 ### Active features
-* passenger capacity set to real values (ongoing effort)
+* passenger capacity set to real values (balancing ongoing)

 ### Planned features
 * loadSpeed modifications
 * engine values modifications
 * availabilities modifications
+* emission modifications
 * ...

 ## Installation